scottishgovernment/resources.mygov.scot/_standard/sponsor-acceptance.markdown

 ##Statement

-Test the service from beginning to end with the minister responsible for it.
+Test the service from beginning to end with a responsible stakeholder to ensure alignment with expectations

 ##Rationale

-* Stakeholder Engagement - Ministerial stakeholder engagement will make marketing, evolving and sustaining the service that much easier therefore is key to service longevity
+* Stakeholder Engagement - The active support and involvement of a responsible stakeholder will help with marketing, iterating and running the service
-* Feedback - A minister will receive feedback from other ministers, public sector bodies and citizens and can therefore view the service from these perspective and augment user needs information from other sources
+* Feedback - A responsible stakeholder will recieve feedback from multiple sources to view help them view the service from other perspectives
+* Advocacy - If the responsible stakeholder has used and supported the service through its creation, they will be more likely challenge the status quo

 ##Implications

-### for delivery of the mygov.scot service*
+### for delivery of the mygov.scot service

-* Mygov.scot will ensure the sponsoring minister is aware of the current status of the service including any serious challenges so they are provided information rather than speculation and rumour
+* Service providers will ensure the responsible stakeholder is clearly identified, alongside any others and is communicated to throughout development
-* Mygov.scot will develop user journeys with the product owner to enable them to demonstrate the service to the minister
+* Service providers will develop user journeys with the product owner to enable them to demonstrate the service to stakeholders
-* Mygov.scot will plan for and deliver the demonstration to the minister including the review and incorporation of feedback where appropriate
+* Service providers will plan for and deliver the demonstration to the minister including the review and incorporation of feedback where appropriate
-* Mygov.scot will arm the minister with correct, up to date, information tailored for the various target audience they need to discuss the service with
+* Service providers will arm the minister with correct, up to date, information tailored for the various target audience they need to discuss the service with.

 ### for service providers of mygov.scot services